Program Director: Kenneth L. Kramer, PhD

 Graduate Study in Medical Sciences

-The Master's program in Medical Sciences is offered by the Department of Biomedical Sciences in collaboration with the Departments of Medical Education and Medical Humanities.
-The program offers two tracks: our historically-successful Clinical Anatomy and new Biomedical Sciences.
+The Master's program in Medical Sciences is offered by the Department of Medical Education.
+The program offers two primary tracks: our historically-successful Clinical Anatomy track and a Biomedical Sciences track.

 All students must begin the program in August with a Foundations of Medicine course taken with the first-year medical students.
 This 5-week course is followed by an integrated study of human organ systems that includes gross anatomy, physiology, histology, and embryology as related to clinical practice.
 Students have opportunities to dissect the entire body and engage in the analysis of medical cases.
 During late November and early December, time is dedicated to board prep or service learning, depending on the individual student needs.